 For more information about California judicial decisions, see the "California Case Law" chapter of Henke's California Law Guide.

 Case Files: California Supreme Court Briefs back through 1998 are available on Westlaw (CA-BRIEF).

 The Los Angeles County Law Library keeps briefs, motions, orders, etc. from cases in the California Supreme and appellate courts.
+The Library provides access to scanned copies of briefs--searchable by docket number--back to 1999.
 In addition, briefs filed in all California appellate courts should be available from the California State Library (916-654-0185).
 Otherwise, hire a document retrieval service or call the court directly.

-Jury Instructions: In 2003 California adopted official "Plain English" civil jury instructions.
-These are posted on the California Courts Web site along with a cross-reference table to the older instructions, which were known as the "Book of Approved Jury Instructions" or just "BAJI" (www.courtinfo.ca.gov/jury/civiljuryinstructions/index.htm).
+Jury Instructions: In 2003 California adopted official "Plain English" civil jury instructions known as California Civil Jury Instructions (CACI).
+These are posted on the California Courts' Civil Jury Instructions Resource Center along with a cross-reference table to the older instructions, which were known as the "Book of Approved Jury Instructions" or just "BAJI" .
 The civil jury instructions are also published by Lexis/Matthew Bender in print, CD-ROM and on Lexis (CAL;CJCJUR).
-BAJI is also available on (CAL;BAJI).
+BAJI is also available on Lexis (CAL;BAJI).
 The Westlaw equivalents are CA-JICIV and CA-BAJI.

 Petitions for Review: Petitions for review filed with the California Supreme Court back to 1993 are searchable on Westlaw (CA-PETITION).